TeachingUndergradsCHC/modules/A/demo.md

 The main steps for the in-class demo are outlined below

-1. Discuss heterogeneous system
+####  Discuss heterogeneous system.

 Log into system that has been set up to simulate a heterogeneous system and review it's attributes.

     cat /proc/cpuinfo
     cpufreq-info

-2. Review Code
+####  Review matrix-multiply code

 Pull up the matrix-vector source code in an editor and do a walk-through.

-    * discuss command-line arguments
+  - discuss command-line arguments
-    * discuss basics of an OpenMP directive
+  - discuss basics of an OpenMP directive

-Build the code on the command-line.
+#### Build the code on the command-line.

     g++ -o matvec -fopenmp -O3 matvec.c